MarviMilaqi/MarviMilaqi/README.md

 - 👋 Hi, I’m @MarviMilaqi
 - 👀 I’m interested in cyber-security, programming, web-development, gym
-- 💻 I’m currently learning programming, SQL, Front-End and more
+- 💻 I’m currently learning cyber-security, programming, SQL, Front-End and more
 - 🤝 I’m looking to collaborate on cyber-security,programming, Web-Development projects
 - 📫 How to reach me marvimilaqi23@gmail.com; @marvi_milaqi on Instagram